'Rocky Aur Rani...' should do well in Kashmir, Karan Johar has many fans: theatre owner Vikas Dhar | Entertainment

 ''Karan Johar thanked Vijay Dhar, which was quite a surprise...
 Kashmiris are house proud.
 We love the beauty of Kashmir.
 We are not somebody who grows up saying 'We have seen this every day'...
 For us, to see that a big production (house) is coming here to shoot the movie makes us extremely proud and happy.
 The reaction of people here is fantastic,'' he further said.

-Citing the example of ''Pathaan'', Dhar said people came in ''droves'' to watch the Shah Rukh Khan-starrer earlier this year so much so that a viewer asked him if he could bring a chair from his house since they had run out of tickets.

-''People had no idea there was a multiplex here before 'Pathaan' and they came in droves.
-The word of mouth helped, which I hope will happen for 'Rocky Aur Rani...' and 'Jawan', which is also coming. ''Word of mouth spreads so fast that people start walking in, demanding tickets.
-We said we can't do it, the shows are all fun.
-One said, 'I'll bring a chair from my house.
-Can I sit in?
-Can I watch?
-You can charge me extra money.'
-So, that is coming in, but we know it will take time,'' he added.

-INOX Cinema is Kashmir's first multiplex, opened in the Sonawar area on September 20, screened ''Laal Singh Chaddha'' starring Aamir Khan and Kareena Kapoor Khan on its opening day.
+INOX Cinema is Kashmir's first multiplex.
+The theatre, with a total capacity of 520 seats, opened in the Sonawar area on September 20, 2022 with the screening of Aamir Khan-Kareena Kapoor Khan starrer ''Laal Singh Chaddha''.

 Three new cinemas will open in Bandipora, Ganderbal and Kulgam districts in September, taking the total number of districts in the Valley to have film theatres to seven.